mui/material-ui/docs/data/joy/components/list/list.md

 If used, it will automatically change the semantic element from the default `<li>` to `<div>`.
 :::

+### Markers

+To add markers to each of the list items, change their CSS display to `display: "list-item"`.

+It is recommended to set min-height of the list item to `auto` because the display `list-item` will no longer align the items vertically.

+{{"demo": "MarkerList.js"}}

+To see all the markers, check out the [MDN — list style type](https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type#values) page.

 ### Ellipsis content

 ```jsx